-By the second data cycle of this audit, 90% of the patients who have been prescribed oxycodone in the previous 12 months will meet the required indications (i.e. moderate to severe pain requiring a strong opioid and intolerance or allergy to morphine).
+By the second data cycle of this audit, 90% of the patients who have been prescribed oxycodone in the previous 12 months should meet the required indications (i.e. moderate to severe non-cancer pain requiring a strong opioid, intolerance or allergy to morphine and a tapering plan in place).